mssrchapelier/tigre-parser/README.md

 ### Using with custom configuration files

-The parser consists of a few modules, two of which can be customised through the use of **configuration files**:
+The parser consists of several modules, two of which can be customised through the use of **configuration files**:

-- ~~the transliteration map~~ - *users are asked **not** to change this, as some of the application's internal logic depends on comparing input against specific characters*;
+- ~~the transliteration map~~ - *the users are asked **not** to change this, as some of the application's internal logic depends on comparing input against specific characters*;
 - **pairs of regex patterns and replacement strings**, organised in levels against which the unanalysed part from each previous level is successively compared; these are contained in `res/configs/patterns` (in a separate `.json` file for each level);
 - the **finite verb form paradigm**, contained in `res/configs/verb-paradigm.config`.

 If you want to customise these files, download the file `tigreparser-lean.jar` and the folders `res` and `lib` and place them all in one folder.
-You can then change the files in the `res/configs` folder and use the application just as described above for the `bundle` version.
+You can then change the files in the `res/configs` folder and use the application as described above for the `bundle` version.

 You can change the location of configuration files by specifying the paths to them in the master `config.json` file (in the folder `res` by default).
-The paths should be relative to the location of `config.json`.
+The paths must be relative to the location of `config.json`.
 You can also **change the location** of `config.json` itself by passing the new path to it as an argument with the flag `-c` / `--config`:

 ```
 java -jar tigreparser-lean.jar input_file -c new_path_to_config_json